Veronica Prasad-Woodcock BA(Hons) MBACP(Registered)

 I work with Adults aged 18 and up.

 The prospect of attending counselling may feel daunting for many reasons.
 Finding the right Counsellor is a very important first step.
 An initial session of 30 minutes charged at £20 will give us both an opportunity to see if we can work together.
-There is no obligation to continue and I would encourage you to think about whether you feel comfortable enough to work with me.

 If you decide to pursue Counselling with me we will agree a suitable day and time.
 Sessions will be 50 minutes and are normally charged at £45, although some concessions are available, so please ask.